btschwertfeger/BiasAdjustCXX/README.rst

 Docker 🐳
 ~~~~~~~~~~~~~~~

-The execution of BiasAdjustCXX is also possiblie within a Docker container.
+The execution of BiasAdjustCXX is also possible within a Docker container.
 This is the preferred option when the installation of `NetCDF-4 C++`_, `CMake`_ or `BiasAdjustCXX`_
 on the local system is not desired.
 It also makes easier to access this tool since Docker
 container can run on nearly every operating system.